-As of September 30, 2024, the Company had working capital of \$187,330 compared to working capital of \$458,753 as of June 30, 2024.
+As of December 31, 2024, the Company had working capital of \$265,503, compared to \$458,753 as of June 30, 2024.
 The Company has no revenue from operations and depends on financing for working capital.

 The Company's operating costs are expected to decrease in fiscal 2025 due to reduced exploration and staffing, while exploration costs will depend on the exploration program budget approved by the directors.